Long-Term Care Ombudsman Program Fact Sheet

 life for persons receiving long-term care services.

-To educate the community about long-term
+To educate the community about long-term care issues.

 To visit long-term care facilities on a weekly basis through our volunteer ombudsman program.

-To train long-term care
+long-term care staff.

-providers for quality services.
+with long-term care providers for quality services.

 In the early 1970's Dr. Arthur Flemming, Counselor on Aging to President Nixon, developed the idea for the Ombudsman Program.
 Dr. Flemming envisioned the program as an advocacy program to ensure the highest quality of life and care for residents of long-term care facilities.